SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-remote-sensing/data-viz-landsat.md

     7. Save the file in “intro-rs-data > outputs” and name it “l8-sr-tc-negril-cloudmasked.”
 Press Save.
     8. Click “Apply mask.”
 It may take a couple minutes to run.
     <img align="center" src="../images/intro-rs-images/ex-2.2-apply-cloudmask.png"  vspace="10" width="400">
 5. Repeat steps 7-9 from Exercise 2.1 to enhance the image, but adjust the “Cumulative count cut” values to **1.0** and **99.0**.
+You may need to lower the gamma value as well.
 Save the project.
 <img align="center" src="../images/intro-rs-images/ex-2.2-cloudmask-final.png"  vspace="10" width="600">

 Now we have a cloud-free, Landsat 8 surface reflectance image!
 Obviously there are some significant gaps where the clouds were present, so it’s usually best to mask out clouds and create a cloud-image composite over a particular season, or try to use images that have less than 30% (or a threshold of your choice) cloud cover to minimize the amount of data removal.
 Cloud masking is not a perfect science – sometimes you need to test out a number of different algorithms to find the one that best suits your data and study area.
-More information about cloud masking is available in the [Resources](https://eos.com/blog/cloud-mask/) section.

 ## Vegetation Analysis: Part 1